haddocking/proABC-2/README.md

 > proABC-2 has some [third-party](THIRD_PARTY.md) dependencies that must be installed before running the software.

-proABC-2 is available on PyPI and can be installed using pip:
+proABC-2 is available on PyPI and can be installed using pip using Python3.7:

 ```text
 pip install proabc-2